mazzyy/RaynMaker.Portfolio/docs/Backlog.md

 - position details
-  - add devidends + totals (in transactions)
+  - show for history

 - migrate to axios

 - error handling in suave actions

-- migrate to coreui tables
+- can we migrate to coreui tables

-- remove bootstrap
+  (and remove bootstrap)

 - separate events for
   - "wertpapiereinang"